eacheriegate/wildfireTracking_ETL/README.md

 ## 1.0 Overview

-This repository details the functions capturing our standardized workflow.
-Broadly, this workflow includes:
+This repository details the functions capturing the standardized workflow.
+Broadly, this includes:

 1. **Extraction of Precipitation and Elevation Data from NOAA**